henryantwi/docker-ai-agent-python/README.md

-# Deploy AI Agent 🤖
+# Docker AI Agent Python 🤖

 An intelligent email management system powered by LangGraph and OpenAI that combines research capabilities with automated email operations.
 This AI agent can research topics, compose emails, send them, and manage your inbox through a conversational chat interface.